Some links in this post may be affiliate links

 Dieffenbachia is native to the New World Tropics from Mexico and the West Indies south to Argentina.

-According to the NASA Clean Air Study, Dumb cane was found to remove common VOCs like formaldehyde, toulene and xylene from indoor air.
+According to the NASA Clean Air Study, Dumb cane was found to be among the best air-cleaning plants and removes formaldehyde, toulene and xylene from indoor air.

 There are many varieties of Dumb Cane available with varied leaf patterns and not all are easy to grow.
 The Dieffenbachia amoena and Dieffenbachia picta varieties are fairly tolerant and easy to grow.

-Dieffenbachia amoena has dark-green foliage with white bars, the stems can reach a height of 5 ft and the leaves are 1.5 ft long at maturity.
+Dieffenbachia amoena has dark-green foliage with white bars, the stems can reach a height of 5 feet and the leaves are 1.5 feet long at maturity.

 Dieffenbachia picta is the most popular, bearing oval leaves with ivory white blotches or markings.